pygame/pygame/docs/reST/tut/ChimpLineByLine.rst

 the  center of that new surface and blit (paste) it onto the background.

 The font is created with the font module's Font() constructor.
-Usually you will pass the name of a truetype font file to this function, but we can  also pass None, which will use a default font.
+Usually you will pass the name of a TrueType font file to this function, but we can  also pass None, which will use a default font.
 The Font constructor also needs to know the size of font we want to create.